174.24 Public transit participation program.

 (3) 9 percent of the total contract amount in the 12th month of operation; and

 (4) 1 percent of the total contract amount after the final audit.

-(b) For payments made from the greater Minnesota transit account:
+(b) For payments made from the greater Minnesota transit fund:

 (1) 50 percent of the total contract amount in the seventh month of operation; and

 (2) 50 percent of the total contract amount in the 11th month of operation.

 Subd.
 5a.
 Method of payment, nonoperating assistance.
 Payments for planning and engineering design, eligible capital assistance, and other eligible assistance for public transit services furthering the purposes of section 174.21, excluding operating assistance, shall be made in an appropriate manner as determined by the commissioner.

 Subd.
 6. Service contract. (a) Any legislatively established public transit commission or authority, county, or statutory or home rule charter city that (1) is located outside the metropolitan area, and (2) provides financial assistance to or operates public transit, may provide paratransit as a complement to fixed route service as required in United States Code, title 42, section 12143, as amended through December 31, 1994, outside its jurisdictional boundaries.

 (b) Service described in paragraph (a) may be provided only if (1) the commission, authority, county, or city enters into a contract for the service with a political subdivision, individual, or private entity for the service, and (2) the contract requires full or partial payment to the commission, authority, county, or city for the cost of the service.